 The cost of CMMC (and all cybersecurity) compliance

 For example, it could take 100 hours for your Linux administrator to fully secure a single Red Hat database server.
 Then repeat for your web server, your file server, your directory services, your desktops, your backup solution… Every time you add a new type of system, you need to review your CMMC requirements against it.
-For example, even if you secure your database server, if your file server uses the password “password”, you have a problem.
+For example, even if you secure your database server fully, if your file server has a weak password policy, you have a problem.

 How will CMMC auditors determine the network scope before a contract?

 Let’s imagine a company that wants to bid on a CMMC Level 3 contract.
 The company doesn’t currently have any Level 3 contracts, so they set up a “secure enclave” with one server and one PC to get audited at level 3.

 Will CUI data need to be on the network before auditing is performed?
 That doesn’t seem logical for a company that doesn’t have a contract yet.